Robyn Cage: Career

-Before becoming a musician Cage trained in classical piano earning her BFA in Musical Theater from Boston Conservatory at Berklee.
-After graduation Cage worked as an actress in New York City for five years appearing in the Hallmark Channel film My Christmas Love (2016) and her performances earned praise from The New York Times and Variety (magazine).
+Cage earned her BFA in Musical Theater from Boston Conservatory at Berklee.
+After graduation, Cage worked as an actress in New York City for five years, where her performances have earned praise from The New York Times and Variety (magazine).

+She has appeared with Sean Astin in The Freemason, Steven Segal in Code of Honor, and in the Hallmark Channel films My Christmas Love (2016) and Love In The Limelight.

-Robyn moved backed to Utah, changed her last name from Kemp to Cage, and worked with two time Grammy-nominated producer Darryl Neudorf and Grammy-nominated and Juno Award-winning producer Dan Burns on her debut album, Born in the Desert released in October 2015.
+In 2010, Robyn moved backed to Utah, changed her last name from Kemp to Cage, and worked with two time Grammy-nominated producer Darryl Neudorf and Grammy-nominated and Juno Award-winning producer Dan Burns on her debut album, Born in the Desert released in October 2015.
 The album was named one of the 35 Top Albums of 2015 by I’m Music Magazine and topped the list of 25 Best New Music Critiques of 2015 by Music Connection Magazine.

 On February 16, 2018 Cage released her second album, Slow the Devil, which was named Best Indie Album of 2018 by Scorpius Magazine.

 Cage has performed at Boston's Symphony Hall and the Utah Music Awards.
-In 2023 she joined Brit Floyd as a backup singer substitute for a select number of shows on their tour.
-Her music has received exclusive video premieres on Baeble Music, GroundSounds, Live in Limbo and placements in MTV Italia's 16 and Pregnant, and feature film Hello, I Love You.
+In 2023, she joined Brit Floyd as a backing vocalist, performing with them at Red Rocks Amphitheater, Austin City Limits, and on their Pulse Live 2024 PBS Special.
+Her music has received exclusive video premieres on Baeble Music, GroundSounds, Live in Limbo and placements in MTV Italia's 16 and Pregnant, and the Top 10 box office Tyler Perry feature film Nobody's Fool, starring Whoopi Goldberg and Tiffany Haddish.

+She is currently developing her original musical, "BLACK FRIDAY, The Musical!"